 What is a Pilothouse Sailboat?

 A pilothouse sailboat is a monohull with an enclosed area on deck, which is the so-called pilothouse (sometimes called the wheelhouse).
 These sailboats have a pilothouse in addition to a conventional cockpit, which is usually open to the elements.
 The pilothouse can be enclosed or partially open, and usually includes a secondary wheel station and navigation equipment.
-It has the obvious benefit of protecting sailors from the elements — rain, sun, or spray.
+It has the obvious benefit of protecting sailors from a wide variety of elements — rain, sun, or spray.
 It offers a comfortable seating option for sailors on deck.
 Some note that the pilothouse can steal from the interior living space, meaning there may be a smaller salon area below, but the extra living space on deck can make up for it.
 Usually, the pilothouse area has large windows, so visibility is not sacrificed underway.

 What are Pilothouse Sailboat Made of (Construction Material/Hull Design)?

 A pilothouse sailboat has many options when it comes to construction.
 You can find pilothouse sailboats constructed from composites, metals, and wood.
 The hull configuration is usually displacement and different keel options are possible from a full keel to a lifting keel, bilge keel, or fin keel, depending on the vessel.
 A pilothouse can be found on various sailing vessel types.